 China’s Sunway TaihuLight is now the world’s fastest supercomputer, beating its own Tianhe-2 which held the title in the last six rankings.
-This marks the China’s first time in securing the top spot without the use of U.S. chips while including the greatest number of systems on the list.

 The latest ranking comes from Top500, which curates the most powerful supercomputers twice each year.
 According to its report, Sunway TaihuLight has a processing capacity of 93 petaflops.
 A petaflop is equivalent to one quadrillion calculations per second — in other words, it’s insanely fast.